pierre-rouleau/usrhome/readme.rst

 .. figure:: res/zsh-startup-01.png

 - The ``~/zshenv`` is sourced in all case.
-Therefore the ``usrhome/dot/zshenv.zsh`` sources the user's basic configuration file that identifies the main USRHOME configuration features.
+Therefore the `usrhome/dot/zshenv.zsh`_ sources the user's basic configuration file (``usrcfg/setfor-all-config.sh``) that identifies the main USRHOME configuration features.
-- The file ``usrhome/ibin/setfor-path`` controls adding extra directories in the PATH; the directories used by USRHOME and some other.
-That file is sourced by the usrhome/dot/zprofile.zsh for a login shell and by the usrhome/dot/zshrc.zsh in a sub-shell.
+- The file `usrhome/ibin/setfor-path`_ controls adding extra directories in the PATH; the directories used by USRHOME and some other.
+That file is optionally sourced  by the `usrhome/dot/zprofile.zsh`_ for a login shell and by the usrhome/dot/zshrc.zsh in a sub-shell.
+For the login shell the PATH is modified only when the USRHOME_CONFIG_AT_LOGIN variable is set to 1.
-- Since the usrhome/dot/zshrc.zsh is used both in the login and the sub-shell, it's the file that sources the usrhome/ibin/setfor-zsh-alias to inject the USRHOME commands inside the shell.
+- Since the `usrhome/dot/zshrc.zsh`_ is used both in the login and the sub-shell, it's the file that sources the `usrhome/ibin/setfor-zsh-alias`_ to inject the USRHOME alias commands and sell functions inside the shell.
   That's also the file that sanitizes the PATH; it removes empty entries and duplicates if there's any.
 And in that case it prints a warning.
 That's an indication to take a look at your configuration files (or to the application that launched a sub-shell).